HyperUpscale/alltalk_tts/README.md

 #### How It Works in Practice:

 **Standalone AllTalk Installation:** When you install AllTalk standalone, it's akin to adding a new room to your house specifically designed for your AllTalk activities.
 The setup process, using the atsetup utility, constructs this custom "room" (Python environment `alltalk_environment`) with all the necessary tools and furnishings (libraries and dependencies) that AllTalk needs to function smoothly, without meddling with the rest of your "house" (computer system).
 The AllTalk environment is started each time you run `start_alltalk` or `start_environment` within the AllTalk folder.

-**Text-generation-webui Installation:** Similarly, installing Text-generation-webui is like setting up another specialized room.
-Upon installation, it automatically creates its own tailored environment, equipped with everything required for text generation, ensuring a seamless and conflict-free operation.
-The Text-generation-webui environment is started each time you run `start_*your-os-version*` or `cmd_*your-os-version*` within the Text-generation-webui folder.

 #### Managing Environments:
 Just as you might renovate a room or bring in new furniture, you can also update or modify Python environments as needed.
 Tools like Conda or venv make it easy to manage these environments, allowing you to create, duplicate, activate, or delete them much like how you might manage different rooms in your house for comfort and functionality.